SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 window.onload = function () {
     var request = new XMLHttpRequest();
     request.addEventListener('load', function () {
-        // We assume that the response we get back from the backend is
+        // We will assume that our own backend returns the
-        // exactly the server provides
-        response = JSON.parse(this.responseText);
+        // exact same as what SwedbankPay returns. response = JSON.parse(this.responseText);
         var script = document.createElement('script');
+        // This assumes that the operations from the response of the POST from the
-        var operation = response.operations.find(function (o) {
+        // payment order is returned verbatim from the server to the Ajax: var operation = response.operations.find(function (o) {
             return o.rel === 'view-consumer-identification';
         });